Ethanol Mandate Act passed by Queensland Parliament

 On 1 December 2015, the Liquid Fuel Supply (Ethanol and Other Biofuels Mandate) Amendment Act 2015 was passed by the Queensland Parliament (“the Ethanol Mandate Act”).
 The Ethanol Mandate Act imposes a biobased petrol and diesel mandate to commence on 1 January 2017.

-In this Focus on Energy and Resources, Moulis Legal’s Christopher Hewitt and Alexandra Geelan outline the key provisions of the Ethanol Mandate Act and the new obligations on Queensland’s fuel retailers and wholesalers.
+In this Focus on Energy and Resources, Moulis Legal’s partner Christopher Hewitt and lawyer Alexandra Geelan outline the key provisions of the Ethanol Mandate Act and the new obligations on Queensland’s fuel retailers and wholesalers.

 Ethanol mandate and sales targets